Getting Started

 # Connect your server

-SimpleBackups is server agnostic, meaning we allow you to connect any server technology.
-To connect your server SimpleBackups requires an SSH access, which can be done using 2 methods:
+SimpleBackups is server agnostic, meaning that we allow you to connect any server based on Linux (and FreeBSD in the future).
+To connect your server, SimpleBackups requires SSH access, which can be done using 2 methods:

-We'll provide you with a command that contains a unique ID (API Token), that once ran on your server, will take care of:
+We'll provide you with a command that contains a unique ID (API Token), that once run on your server, will take care of:

-- Configuring your server and installing the required components to run backups
+- Connecting your server and adding the required components to run backups

-- Creating the connection within your server and SimpleBackups
+- Establishing the SSH connection between your server and SimpleBackups

-That's it, once the script ran, you'll be able to configure your backup.
+That's it, once the script runs, you'll be able to configure your backup afterwards since it will autoamtically add your server to your SimpleBackups dashboard.

 What you'll need

-- SSH access to your sever, ability to run a command on your server
+- SSH access to your sever, ability to run a shell command on your server

 If your server requires a password (not that we're not talking about FTP here but still SSH).